yasyf/PbNotify/README.md

-PbNotify + Extras From HackMIT 2013
+PbNotify
 =======

 PbNotify is a Remote Pebble Notification API powered by Flask and MongoDB that can easily be set up to provide a public-facing bridge between the Internet at large and local notifications on your Pebble smartwatch.
 It is accompanied by a watchface on the Pebble that communicates with your smartphone via httpebble.
 This is ideal for many situations, as essentially any web app or server that could make a single API call can send notifications straight to your wrist.
 This was inspired by the need to be notified in a convenient manner when long-running commands on a remote server completed.
 Not only does PbNotify allow such notifications, but it also allows for a plethora of information to be sent along with the simple ping, such as the last command's exit status.

 With the extra time I had after completing this hack, I implemented the Twilio SMS API, hooking it up to the PbNotify instance I have running on my demo site.
-As a result, you can directly text notifications to my watch!
-Simply send a text of the format `<userid>|<source>|<text>` to (617) 326-5364 (my userid is `5250a011dabae068d13ee5f4`).
+As a result, you can directly text notifications to your watch!
+Simply send a text of the format `<userid>|<source>|<text>` to (617) 326-5364.

 Also found here is a quick API explorer that was hacked together for an entirely different project I had in mind.

-Simply start up the server, entering in your own secret key and database information, or try the demo at http://yasyf.scripts.mit.edu:8080/.
+Simply start up the server, entering in your own secret key and database information, or try the demo at http://pbnotify.herokuapp.com/.
 After creating an account/logging in, you will be given a userid which can then be used with the following calls.

 ###create new notification
 ####/notification/create/